 So, this would be with her husband, you would come off here with your biological father and you come off there, so, you have got younger half siblings.

-Transcript: DNA Family Secrets - The Triplets
+Transcript: DNA Family Secrets - Where was our birth father from?

 Triplets, David, Philip, and Peter were adopted when they were four years old and have never known the identity of their birth father.
 They’re wondering if analysing their DNA can solve the mystery of their ethnicity?